nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Creed

-The Rogue Trader must obtain allies and succeed in negotiations such that the Drusians or Vitrian Covenant open their coffers in support of the Rogue Trader’s goals and exhort their followers in pilgrimage to this new world.
+The Rogue Trader must obtain allies and succeed in negotiations such that the Drusians or Vitrian Covenant open their coffers in support of the Rogue Trader's goals and exhort their followers in pilgrimage to this new world.

 #### Objective 3: Raise up the Pilgrim Horde
 __Themes:__ Creed, Trade